 Central America is one of the world's richest regions in geothermal resources.
-Geothermal power stations provide 12% of the total electricity generation of the four countries Costa Rica, El Salvador, Guatemala and Nicaragua, according to data provided from the countries (CEPAL, 2017; see also Table 5).
-In each of the 4 countries there are geothermal power plants in operation in two geothermal areas.
+Geothermal power stations provide almost 9% of the total electricity generation of the five countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua, according to data provided from the countries (CEPAL, 2018; see also Table 6).
+In each of Costa Rica, El Salvador, Guatamala, and Nicaragua there are geothermal power plants in operation in two geothermal areas, whereas the first geothermal power plant in Honduras started operation in 2017.
 The photo in Figure 1 is taken at the Ahuachapán geothermal power plant in El Salvador, while Figure 2 shows the recent Las Pailas binary power plant in Costa Rica.
 The electricity generated in the geothermal areas is mainly replacing electricity generated by imported oil.
 The geothermal potential for electricity generation in Central America has been estimated some 4 GWe (Lippmann 2002), but less than 0.7 GWe have been harnessed so far.
 Exploration and production drilling has been ongoing in several new fields in the region with positive results, most recently in the San Vicente field in El Salvador.